 #

-Bias lighting principles travel: a USB-powered light bar for laptops/portable monitors, a small travel strip that sits behind a screen or along a desk edge, and a foldable stand to lift screens so the glow hits a wall, not the table.
+The same bias-lighting logic travels well: a USB-powered light bar for a laptop or portable monitor, a small travel strip that can sit behind a screen or along a desk edge, and a foldable stand so the glow hits a wall instead of the table.

 #